 Incoming freshman students may apply to be members of the Honors Scholars Program by February 1 each year.
-Criteria include: at least a 26 ACT composite score and a 3.2 high school GPA
+Criteria include: at least a 26 ACT composite score and a minimum 3.2 high school GPA.

-Transfer and current students must have earned no more than 45 hours of college credit and have a minimum cumulative college GPA of 3.00.
+Transfer and current students must have a minimum cumulative college GPA of 3.00, and, since the program requires six terms to complete, have earned no more than 30 hours of college credit.
 A face-to-face interview and a writing sample are required as part of the application process.